 A cliche Canadian experience and yet still magical in every sense… playing a game of pick up hockey was fun for everyone.
 The Dads loved whipping around on the ice, playing pass with one another and showing off moves from their younger years.
 Little skaters loved looking up to a rink full of friends and playing everything from tag to hockey to push and pull games.
 Even though I’m the furthest thing from a hockey fan, this experience was pretty amazing.

-The reality is that when you come to Big White you’re here for the snow, but what you get is so much more.
+The reality is that you’re on a Big White Family Ski Trip for the snow, but what you get is so much more.
 When you’re tripping over kids in the hallway or chasing them down the hill, or hanging with your friends in the hot tub late into the night, the relationships that are formed when on ski weekends are some of the best family memories that one could ever ask for.

 So we came for the snow, but what we got was so much more.

-Want to know more about our trip to Big White?
+Want to know more about our Big White Family Ski Trip?
 Want some tips and tricks to help make the most out of your visit?
 Check out our blog about The Essential 7 S’s of a Big White Family Vacation!

 Looking for another great winter family destination?
 Make sure you check out Manning Park Resort!